§ 61.2. Delaware River and River Estuary.

 OTHER SPECIESInland seasons, size and creel limits apply except for waters under special regulations (See Chapter 65).
 See § 61.1 (relating to Commonwealth inland waters).

-*A special no-kill artificial lures only season is in effect on the West Branch of the Delaware River from October 1 to midnight on the Friday before the first Saturday after April 11.
-See § 65.24.
+* A special no-kill artificial lures only season is in effect on the West Branch of the Delaware River from October 16 to midnight on the Friday before the opening day of the regular season for trout.

 Authority